gugan73715/10-Channel-STM32-Nucelo-and-Nano-based-18650-lithium-Cell-Characterization-Board/README.md

 - Decoupling capacitors placed close to each IC supply pin
 - Reverse polarity protection for each channel using P-channel mosfets
 - V_Cell traces are connected straight to cell holder for kelvin sense and current limiting resistor on each trace to protect the MUX in case of reverse polarity.
-- NTC on Load Mosfet's heatsink for over temprature protection as redundancy
+- NTC on Load Mosfet's heatsink for over temperature protection as redundancy
 - 30 ms Soft start for BUCK IC to prevent overshoot and inrush current

 ### Debugging
 - Testpoints for 5V, 3.3V, 2.5V ref, GND, I_set, Constant Current op-amp feedback line, MOSFET Gate and I_sense.
 - External UART, SPI and I2C headers for logic analysis
-- MUX-out(Cell voltage) is accesible through MCU header
+- MUX-out(Cell voltage) is accessible through MCU header

 # Hardware
 ![08e247f1-ca4d-435c-84c2-786f73447f0c-0](https://github.com/user-attachments/assets/2f0dbedd-297c-4e65-9135-7c6beeae0f6e)